NecroHome/mod-travelers-recall/README.md

 WHERE area_id = 159;
 ```

-This configures Brill to the a `Neutral` location, both Alliance and Horde players can unlock.
+This configures Brill as a `Neutral` location, allowing both Alliance and Horde players to unlock it.

 ---

-### Adding Custom Locations
+### 2.4.
+Adding Custom Locations

 Custom teleport locations can be added directly to: